 Technical indicators are a crucial part of forex trading.
 Traders use them to identify signals and combine them with market analysis to place better trades.
 Stay with us as we explain what a technical indicator is and which are the most commonly used ones in the forex universe.

-- Technical indicators are calculations designed to predict or assist in predicting the direction of an asset's price movement
+- Technical indicators are calculations designed to predict or assist in predicting the direction of a currency pair's price movement.

 - Relying on single technical indicators by themselves is a mistake in technical analysis